tryond/MC_Noise_Reduction/README.md

 ## Description

 Monte Carlo Path Tracing casts a ray from the viewer perspective out through each pixel in the frame.
 Each ray reflects off the objects in the scene a specified amount of times and returns a value for its respective pixel.
 As one can imagine, this operation can take a very long time to complete.
-This is compounded by the fact that Monte Carlo Renderings generally require many samples-per-pixels to produce clean results.
+This is compounded by the fact that Monte Carlo Renderings generally require many samples-per-pixel to produce clean results.

 The purpose of this project is to attain the results of a scene generated using high samples-per-pixel by applying post-processing filters to their low sample counterparts.

-Goals:
+### Goals:
 1. Reduce overall noise
 2. Maintain or improve upon time complexity
 3. Maintain or improve upon visual results